danmar/cppcheck/readme_gui.txt

 Compiling
 ---------
 Windows:
-- The easy way is to download Qt SDK from http://qt-project.org/downloads and use QtCreator and/or command line tools to build the GUI.
+- The easy ways are:
+-- download Qt SDK from http://qt-project.org/downloads and use QtCreator to build the GUI.
+-- Download precompiled libaries for your platform and use your preferred IDE/environment to build GUI.
 Be careful to download the correct version of library for your compiler!
-- The harder way is to download Qt sources and build Qt with Visual Studio (Express Edition works).
+- The harder way is to download Qt sources and build Qt.
 Compiling Qt alone may take over 4 hours!

 Linux:
 - Install Qt development packages (make sure qmake -tool gets installed!).
 The